Does your horse need a grazing muzzle in the winter?

 Winter fur coats might mean things fit differently.

 - Muzzles, halters, bridles, and even saddles can have altered fit because of thick hair!
 Let some things out a notch to accommodate fuzzy faces.

-- On the other hand, clipped horses wearing tack and muzzles might need to have some padding added to their halters and tack.
+- On the other hand, clipped horses wearing tack and muzzles might need some padding added to their halters and tack.
 Clipped hair exposes more skin, creating rubs and sores.
-Tack can also become too big, so those straps need to come in a bit.
+Tack can also become too big, so those straps must come in a bit.

 Keep your horse’s health in mind as you turn him out this winter!

 The best muzzle in the land – order one here!
 Also in raspberry and black colors.